-The power cord from this appliance is equipped with a grounding plug which minimizes the possibility of electric shock hazard.
+The power cord of this appliance is equipped with a grounding plug which mates with a standard grounding wall outlet to minimize the possibility of electric shock hazard from this appliance.

 Have the wall outlet and circuit checked by a qualified electrician to make sure the outlet is properly grounded.